The most lawless place in America

 “The ‘Lost Boys’ are permanently cut off from their families who, according to church decree, will never speak to their sons again.
 It is brutal”

 At 13, Cedric was sent away from home to repent for an unknown sin.
 He was terrified.
 “I was so scared.
 I thought I would go to hell,” he remembers.
 He’d never been away from his small FLDS community before.
 “I really missed my mom,” he adds in a small voice.

 He was placed with eight other boys, all aged between 13 and 17, in a rented house presided over by a ‘boss’ and put to work in construction in an unpaid child-labour work crew.
-As a young teenager, Cedric was pipe-setting and operating heavy loaders for a Hildale construction company with links to the FLDS.
+At 13, Cedric was pipe-setting and operating heavy loaders first for a firm owned by Nathan Jessop, and then for a Hildale construction company with links to the FLDS.
 There he worked, as he puts it, “as hard as any 30-year-old”.

 Boys like Cedric are known as ‘Lost Boys’.
 Ostensibly sent away to ‘repent’, they are separated from families who are forbidden from having any contact with them, and used as unpaid workers to line the coffers of FLDS construction businesses.
 The boys believe they can successfully atone and be allowed to return home, but this rarely happens.
 If they returned they would provide competition for the older men in the FLDS, who want to marry the sect’s young women.
 Instead they are permanently cut off from their families who, according to church decree, will never speak to their sons again.
 It is brutal.

 They never go to school, as per a decade-old decree by Warren Jeffs forbidding it, and possess only whatever rudimentary education their parents gave them at home.
 They don’t have as much as a penny in their pocket.